dovvnloading/Tree-Graph-MindMap/README.md

 | `Home`        | Fit the entire mind map in the view. |
 | `F`           | Zoom to the currently selected node. |

-## 🤝 Contributing
+## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/dovvnloading/Tree-Graph-MindMap/issues).
+Contributions, issues, and feature requests are welcome.
+Please refer to the [issues page](https://github.com/dovvnloading/Tree-Graph-MindMap/issues) for an overview of current tasks and bugs.

-## 📄 License
+## License

 This project is open-source.
-Please refer to the LICENSE file for more details. *(Assuming a license will be added)*.****
+Please refer to the LICENSE file for more details.